Cinder-Binder/HACKComputer/README.md

 # HACKComputer
-A 16 bit general-purpose computer built from scratch.
+A 16 bit general purpose computer built from scratch for the course 'NAND2TETRiS'.